image logo

 ADMISSION OF FOREIGN CORPORATIONS: Filing fee of $10 for certificate of authority, plus $5 for certificate for Brickstreet, plus pro rata share of annual license tax, of $250, and attorney fee of $10.
 Pro-rated fees effective October 1 through June 30 (Secretary of State).

-ANNUAL CORPORATE LICENSE TAX: The State’s Corporate License Tax was repealed as of July 1, 2008.
-While corporations are no longer taxed for a corporate license, the Secretary of State’s Office requires a $25 annual fee for the office’s annual report.
+SECRETARY OF STATE’S ANNUAL REPORT FEE: While corporations are no longer taxed for a corporate license, the Secretary of State’s Office requires a $25 annual fee for the office’s annual report.
 This fee was formerly called the Attorney-In-Fact Fee.

 SALES AND USE TAX: Contractors making capital improvements are required to pay sales tax on purchases of machinery, equipment, tools and materials for use in their contracting activity.
 Persons making repairs or alterations not considered capital improvements are providing a taxable service.
 Taxable service providers may claim an exemption for items which are to be resold and physically transferred to the customer in conjunction with providing the taxable service.
 This exemption is claimed by using a tax exemption certificate rather than a direct pay permit.